YaolingYang/SparsePainter/README.md

 # Generate mapfile
-In most scenarios, we suggest using the real recombination map.
-In certain scenarios, for example for non-human species, using fixed recombination rate is common.
+In most scenarios, we suggest using the real recombination map with varying recombinatio rate throughout the genome.

+In certain scenarios, for example for non-human species, using a fixed recombination rate throughout the genome is common.
 Below we provide the commands for generating the ``mapfile`` from ``input.vcf`` with a fixed recombination rate of 1e-6 cM/bp.

 ``
 bcftools query -f '%POS\n' input.vcf > sites.txt
 echo -e "pd\tgd" > map.txt